adnanar01/intrusion-detection-system/README.md

-# Intrusion Detection System 🚀
+# Intrusion Detection System using AI 🚀

-This project is a simple Intrusion Detection System (IDS) that monitors network traffic and detects suspicious activity.
+This project is a Intrusion Detection System (IDS) that monitors network traffic and detects suspicious activity.

 ## Features
 - Packet sniffing using `scapy`